MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_2/index.md

 ## Question 2: NPN Emitter Follower
 If the practical is functioning as intended, you may have noticed a problem in Question 1.2 - the HIGH output of the LM358 is roughly around the cutoff value for the STM32 to detect a HIGH logic signal.
 You may get lucky and the random tolerance of your particular chip is a little higher than the cutoff, or you may be unlucky and its well below the threshhold.
 The point is is that this is obviously not good enough.

 A simple solution is to add a switch to the output of the op-amp such that the ~2.6V signal can turn on an off a true 3.3V logic HIGH.
 The easiest solution is to use a NPN transistor in the ```common-emitter``` configuration.
 As [Wikipedia has a very helpful article](https://en.wikipedia.org/wiki/Common_emitter) on the common-emitter configuration, you are trusted to be able to build the circuit yourself.

 <img width="40%" src="./Resources/com-emi.png">
 _Figure 2: NPN transistor acting as a common-emitter switch.
 Note this diagram neglects biasing details (specifically R<sub>B</sub>) which do matter in this case._

 Take careful note of where you should connect a hypothetical microcontroller to the circuit such that it acts as a binary 0 → 3.3V switch.

+{:.note}
+> The common-emitter will invert the signal - a LOW input will result in a HIGH output, and when the input is HIGH the output will be LOW.
+This is expected and not a problem with the circuit.

 You should use the supplied **10kOhm** and **3.3kOhm** resistors for R<sub>C</sub> and R<sub>B</sub>, but you must prove that they will force the switch into saturation when Vin is HIGH.
 The datasheet of your transistor should have an available approximate β value for your calculation, though you may need to estimate or interpolate for your particular situation.